facebookresearch/NeuralDB/README.md

 ## Data
-The completed datasets for NeuralDBs will be avialable soon and is released under a [CC BY-SA 3.0 license](https://creativecommons.org/licenses/by-sa/2.0/).
+The completed NeuralDB datasets can be downloaded [here](https://dl.fbaipublicfiles.com/neuraldb/fb-data-WikiNLDB.zip) and are released under a [CC BY-SA 3.0 license](https://creativecommons.org/licenses/by-sa/2.0/).

 The dataset includes entity names from Wikidata which are released under a [CC BY-SA 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/).
 This dataset includes sentences from the KELM corpus.
 KELM is released under the [CC BY-SA 2.0 license](https://creativecommons.org/licenses/by-sa/2.0/)